KevinMcDonnell6/chordomics/README.md

 # chordomics

-Chordomics is a tool to visualize and interpret linked data, such as from metagenomics or metaproteomics where both taxanomic and functional data is obtained.
+Chordomics is a tool to visualize and interpret linked data, such as from metagenomics or metaproteomics where both taxonomic and functional data is obtained.

 # Installation